Here are three things we miss about hunting magazines.

 Because, if we're being honest, most print IS mostly dead here in the United States.

-I noticed during a trip to Europe this summer that they seem to be hanging onto newspaper and magazines a little longer across the big pond than we are here.
+I noticed during a trip to Europe a few years ago that they seem to be hanging onto newspaper and magazines a little longer across the big pond than we are here.
 But even then, in my conversations with the people there, I realized it's true.
 Printed media is slowly going extinct everywhere as people increasingly turn to social media and the web for information.
 Magazine subscription sales are dwindling; there's no way around it.

 Sadly, the phasing out of print includes the outdoor magazines we used to look forward to every month: Deer & Deer Hunting, Petersen's Bowhunting, Sports Afield, Buckmasters, Outdoor Life, Field & Stream, Guns & Ammo and more.

 Now, to be fair, most of these publications are still printing, but most have been massively scaled back.
-Today, Field & Stream magazine only puts out six issues a year while Outdoor Life was reduced to a quarterly publication.
+Today, Field & Stream and Outdoor Life have been reduced to an online-only format.

 It's a shame and here are some of the things we already miss about them.